 Can I choose when I take holiday?

-But it is very unlikely that any employer will allow workers to simply take holiday whenever they want as it could harm their business if too many people are off work at once.
+However, it is very unlikely that any employer will allow workers to simply take holiday whenever they want as it could harm their business if too many people are off work at once.

-Workers should request holiday by telling the employer which days they wish to take off.
-The number of days’ notice given must be at least twice the number of days holiday being requested.
+- Give advance notice of their request – with the number of days’ notice being at least twice the number of days’ holiday being requested.

 Nina wants to go away for two weeks in June.
 She must ensure that she gives her employer at least 4 weeks’ notice before she goes.